xsol05/xsol05.github.io/content/posts/002-js-variables-and-value-types.md

 console.log(emotion); // { happy: false }
 ```

+**Conventions for naming variables:**

+- Can only contain letters, numbers (cannot be at the front), `$` and `_`
+- Cannot include reserved keywords eg `new`, `function`, `name`
+- Should not start with an upper case letter
+- Variables that are a constant and will never change should all be in upper case
+- Should be in Camel case (ie first letter of first word is in lower case, first letter of subsequent words is in upper case) eg `firstName`
+- Should be as descriptive as possible eg instead of `h` do `height`; instead of `school1` do `primarySchool`

+**Some points to consider:**

+- As a rule of thumb, use `const` by default and `let` only when you are really sure that the variable needs to change at some point in the future.
+It is good practice to have as little variable mutations or changes as possible so that there is a lower chance of bugs being introduced.
+- Technically you could define a variable without giving it a keyword and it would still work, but it is not a good idea as it does not create a variable in the current scope.
+Instead, JavaScript will create a property on the global object.
-Since a variable, regardless of its keyword, simply points to a value, this means that the behaviour of the value being changed depends on the **type** of value being manipulated.
+- Since a variable, regardless of its keyword, simply points to a value, this means that the behaviour of the value being changed depends on the **type** of value being manipulated.

 ## Value Types